Skip to main content

 7. Design a compensation structure

-The next stage is to decide on the components of your compensation package.
-This includes the basics set out above, including base salary bands, bonuses, incentives and benefits.
+This includes the basics set out above, including base salary bands, pay structures, bonuses, incentives, and benefits.
 To attract talent and retain top performers, it makes sense to establish salary ranges based on industry benchmarks, and to ensure that equal pay is given to roles of equal value in the organisation.

-By aligning employee goals with organisational objectives using an effective performance management system, employers can tie compensation offerings. to performance.
-This then works to create a system that rewards productivity and improved output.
+By aligning employee goals with organisational objectives using an effective performance management system, employers can tie compensation offerings to performance.

 9. Communicate policies

-A successful compensation strategy is one that’s clearly communicated.
 Being open and transparent about how compensation decisions are made (including the criteria used) can help improve employee satisfaction levels and boost both productivity and performance, as employees understand what they need to achieve to earn a salary increase.

 10. Monitor and evaluate

-• Using feedback from employees at every level
+• Feedback from employees at every level

-• Evaluating the turnover rates in the workforce
+• Turnover rates in the workforce

 Monitoring and evaluating the strategy means you can make adjustments whenever needed to ensure you stay competitive and meet, or even exceed, employee expectations.